michaellor/php-code-review-4-shoestore/README.md

 4) Input the word 'root' for username and password.

-5) Using phpMyAdmin, import the hair_salon.sql.zip included in the root directory of this project.
+5) Using phpMyAdmin, import the shoes.sql and shoes_test.sql files included in the root directory of this project.

 6) Start mysql by executing the following from the command line: